kbranigan/csv_to_chb/README.md

 cc examples/routes.c -c -o examples/routes.o
 ```

-then to use it in your code:
+then to use it in your code (as demoed in examples/test_routes.c):

 ```
 #include "routes.h"